nupursarkar05/Emergency-Assist/README.md

 - `src/app/page.tsx`: The main application entry point.
 - `src/ai/genkit.ts`: Likely the configuration or entry point for the AI features using Genkit.
 ## Style Guidelines (from `docs/blueprint.md`)
-*(Assuming `docs/blueprint.md` contains style guidelines, they would be included here.
-As the content of `docs/blueprint.md` is not provided, this section is a placeholder.)*
 Follow the style guidelines outlined in `docs/blueprint.md` for consistent code formatting, naming conventions, and other relevant standards.